4 fun, free Earth Month activities

 Plant a free tree and check out the seed libraries.

 Trees aren’t just decorative — they help to remove pollution, cool down neighborhoods, and so much more.
-Escondido, El Cajon and Vista give residents the chance to get a free tree for their homes.
+Escondido and El Cajon give residents the chance to get a free tree for their homes.
 Check out your city’s website to find a free tree program near you.

 San Diego has eight seed libraries offering free seeds for your garden.
 You can pick up seeds in person or have them mailed to you.
 Many locations offer workshops and events, where you can learn more about gardening and composting.
 Once you grow your plants, save some seeds and send them back to the library to help your community grow!

 Not sure which trees or plants to choose?
 Native plants and trees save water and provide beautiful habitats for hummingbirds, butterflies and other helpful pollinators.
-The California Native Plant Society’s San Diego Chapter has plenty of tips for native plant gardening and water conservation.
+The county’s Native Landscape Program has plenty of resources for native plant gardening and water conservation.

 4